 Brendan had a secret life in California.
 Each July for over a decade, he trekked westwards to a small university nestled, as he once described it, “among golden, sunburned hills on a beautiful peninsula.”
-His New York colleagues assumed that he traveled as a legate of the eastern establishment of letters, despatched to bring a measure of erudition to the intellectual wilds of the far west.
+His New York colleagues assumed that he traveled as a legate of the eastern establishment of letters, dispatched to bring a measure of erudition to the intellectual wilds of the far west.

 But the “quintessential New Yorker” was really a double agent, a camofleur as cunning as any Jesuit.
 For you see, Brendan was not an emmissary, but a fellow traveler who constantly surprised us all with his deep understanding of the culture of technology that shaped the valley cradled by his golden, sunburned hills.
 It will come as a shock to his computer-averse literati friends, but Brendan was a nerd.

 I recall the time he enthusiastically waxed about the virtues of a newly acquired word processing software package — “the ease with which I erase my work is thrilling…,” he exclaimed!
 On another July afternoon, we sat together, listening as an executive breathlessly described how a coming interactive TV future would wash away print and usher in a new media world.
 The audience –publishing professionals all– sat in rapt, credulous attention.
 In a whispered voice, Brendan observed that the product could only generate “shit”, and thus was hopelessly doomed.
 It was an observation worthy of the most hard-boiled venture capitalist, and right on the money.
 A year, and several tens of millions of Dollars later, the company sank without a trace.